A bi-weekly group checkout for the wood shop tools.

 Cancellation Policy: Non-refundable, fully transferable.
 Directors to make exceptions based on cases of hardship (injury, death in the family, etc.)

 The primary material for this course will be wood, however, use of plastics and soft metals will be discussed as well.
+Students will have the opportunity to complete two small projects, in order to build competency and muscle memory on the CNC router.

 Course Syllabus (in attached file):